16 Benefits of Rowing Machine and How to Reap Results Faster

 How to Use a Rowing Machine?

 Keen on reaping the benefits of rowing?
 Can’t wait to become a stronger, healthier, and happier one?

 Master the correct technique is always important to help you get started and achieve results without risking injury.

 The key to rowing is to understand the motion and the different positions you’re in when rowing.
-A full “stroke” of rowing can be broken down into four distinct phases from beginning to end – the catch, drive, finish and recover.
+A full “stroke” of rowing can be broken down into four distinct phases from beginning to end – the catch, drive, finish and recovery.